Dignity Period: Helping Girls Manage Their Period So They Can Stay in School

 The girls were asked what they wanted to do once they have finished school - now Dignity Period has enabled them to focus more on their education.
 The girls told us, with confidence:

 Mulu: A lawyer

 Kasemneger: A doctor

-These girls will let nothing stand in their way; and to help them on their path you can DONATE HERE.
+These girls will let nothing stand in their way.
+To help them on their path you can DONATE HERE.